 I hope this website helps others as a beginners guide to airliner spotting!

-We are vigilant of copyrights and the rights of other photographers.
+We are vigilant and respectful of copyrights and the rights of other photographers.
 On this website we use original photographs taken by our staff as well as public domain photographs.
 We also publish photos submitted by our website viewers, and credit them as appropriate.
-Any Creative Commons photographs or photos from aircraft manufacturers are carefully attributed to the creator.
+Any Creative Commons photographs or photos from aircraft manufacturers are likewise carefully attributed to the creator.

 Continued Evolution of This Aviation Website Series